tapquo/appnima.docs/EN/appnimajs.md

     Appnima.Network.follow("23094392049024112b431d");

+#### Follow shield
+You can do shield follow with this resource.
+This means that user that you send and you are going to be follower and following.

+    Appnima.Network.shieldFollow("23094392049024112b431d");

 #### Unfollow
 You can unfollow a user using this resource, call this resource using the user to unfollow's id as parameter: